Yengas/yengas.github.io/content/docker-compose-node.md

        - ./application/src:/application/src
 ```

+However you shouldn't use forever while building a `binary` image.
+The process of restarting your application once it crashes/fails should be handled in your operations layer aswell.
+Most of the container runtimes like `Docker Swarm` and `Kubernetes` have this option by default.
+Check [restart_policy](https://docs.docker.com/compose/compose-file/#/restartpolicy) that came out with docker-compose v3 and [Deployments](https://kubernetes.io/docs/user-guide/deployments/) in Kubernetes.

 ## Conclusion
 We talked about what we can gain using DevOps.
 Instead of manually scripting solutions into our business logic, we can use containers and container runtimes to make it easy to reason about general problems of microservices.
-We showed that we didn't need any complex setups or configurations to start coding our services in a way that makes them more readable, and easier to migrate to container runtimes.
+We showed that we didn't need any complex setups or configurations to start coding our services in a way that makes them more readable, and easier to migrate to a container runtimes.

 With the advance of technologies such as Docker and Kubernetes, your services should only include code about your business logic.
 Not about your infrastructure.